Rice water for 4c hair growth

 How to use rice water for natural hair

-- wash your hair with shampoo
+- Wash your hair with natural hair friendly shampoo

 - Rinse out the shampoo

-- Spray rice water onto the hair
+- Spray rice water onto your hair roots

 - Massage the rice water into your hair and scalp

 - Leave it on for up to 20 minutes

 - Rinse your hair thoroughly with warm water

 The one thing that is important for your hair health when using rice water for 4c hair growth is that you don’t leave it in.
 Make sure you rinse it out completely and add a moisturizer to your hair afterward.
 Note that too much rice water can have a drying effect on your hair and therefore women with a dry scalp should not overuse it in their hair treatment.